Amira-Chaabne/effortless_form/README.md

 If you find our repository helpful, give it a ⭐️!

 **Note**: EffortlessForm bears no responsibility for any sudden urges to take more coffee breaks.
 Use your newfound time wisely!\_ ☕😄

+📢 Shout-out to "Wijwij" for the lazy-inspired form idea – where coding meets convenience 💡😄